Tag Archives: #truelovescam

 do sociopaths love their kids

-As amazing and lovable as our kids are, no matter how much we love them – the sociopath does not love their kids.
-Most sociopaths simply abandon their kids…or eventually, do so.
-As horrible as this sounds: this is the best situation for you and the children.
+As amazing and lovable as our kids are, no matter how much we love them, the sociopath does not love their kids.
+Most sociopaths abandon their kids eventually or immediately.
+As horrible as this sounds, this is the best situation for you and the children.

 The very bizarre truth is that narcissistic sociopaths love no one.
 Sociopaths do not love their kids.
-The person you’re thinking of as a narcissist does not love their kids.
+The person you’re thinking of as a “narcissist” does not love their kids (because that’s a sociopath).
 They do use their kids just as they’re using us and anyone else who crosses their path.

 What would getting your kids safely away mean to you?